ljunggren/boozang-docs/README.md

   No: <div>lwsok</div>
   ```

-`contains`: Is true if the selected element and all it's children (case-sensitive) matches
+`contains`: True if the selected element and all its children (case-sensitive) matches

   ```
   Ex: div:contains(lws)